 How to debrief a training session

 When you google ‘How to debrief a training session’ you will find out that debriefing takes place in many different fields.
 Originally, debriefing sessions were used strictly for military purposes.
-Nowadays, in healthcare, education, and psychology research, it is also very common to gather together after a training session and discuss what really happened during that session.
+Nowadays, in healthcare, education, and psychology, it is also very common to gather together after a training session and discuss what really happened during that session.

 What is debriefing?